The “Political” Grief of Living in 2025 As a Person Who Cares About Others

-This isn't the kind of grief that follows a personal loss, with clear stages and a defined trajectory.
-This is existential grief, a pervasive and unsettling sorrow that settles deep in our bones as we witness a hostile political climate inflict tangible harm on the vulnerable.
+This is existential grief, an unsettling sorrow that settles deep in our bones as we witness a hostile political climate inflict tangible harm on the vulnerable.

 It’s the constant, low-humming distress that accompanies every news alert, every discriminatory law passed, every hateful comment amplified in the public sphere.